MichaelRWolf/kb-repo/confluence-migration-plan.md

 ## Notes

 - **Set up Google VM** is a one-time task (done once, applies to all spaces)
-- Update status by changing "Not Started" → "In Progress" → "Done"
+- Update status by changing ⚪ → 🟡 → ✅
 - Add new spaces to the grid as discovered
 - Document any issues or special handling in Notes column
 - See [pipelines/confluence-pipeline.md](pipelines/confluence-pipeline.md) for detailed step instructions